dave-brightai/bai_vibration_microphone_signal_processing/README.md

 A comprehensive Python toolkit for analyzing audio and vibration sensor data through spectrogram visualization, video generation, and S3-based data processing.
 Designed for acoustic anomaly detection and analysis of industrial gas sensor and vibration monitoring applications.

-If you are new to this repo, the suggest you first run these scripts locally to understand what we are doing.
+If you are new to this repo, I suggest you first run these scripts locally to understand what we are doing.

 ```
 play_audio_with_spectrogram.py audio_file.wav